Jamaican Sorrel Drink Benefits

 Sorrel hibiscus flower

 As mentioned above, sorrel plant is also known as roselle hibiscus in Central and West African nations and is called rosa de Jamaica in Mexico and other Spanish speaking Central American countries.
+Also, it is referred to as Zobo by the Nigerians.
+As you can see, this tropical flower is a global phenomena.
 Sorrel hibiscus flower tea is available throughout Africa, Europe, and the Americas.
 The red sorrel flower is seeped into hot water and then sweetened with honey for a delightful taste.
 The taste is coupled with the hibiscus tea benefits upon every sip.
 Sorrel tea bags are also sold in Caribbean supermarket online or local Jamaican grocery stores near you.
 During the holiday seasons, bottled sorrel Christmas drink is mixed with spices and rum then made into a bright red concussion served over ice for an intoxicating sorrel wine treat.

 If you are concerned with your health and want to make diet adjustments to protect yourself, you do not have to swallow pills and nasty-tasting foods.
-You can both extend and enjoy your life with delicious and healthy sweet snacks like Jamaican sorrel drink and taro.
+You can both extend and enjoy your life with delicious and healthy sweet snacks, Jamaican sorrel drink for sale, and taro.
 Visit Islsnac's online West Indian desserts and Jamaican snack crate today to explore a variety of Caribbean food selection.
-Order our great-tasting Jamaican food and natural beverages delivered to your door within 2-5 business days!
+Order our great-tasting Jamaican food and healthy fruit juices delivered to your door within 2-5 business days!

 SORREL DRINK RECIPE: